 In October 1992, the AIRMoN was formed from the Multistate Atmospheric Power Production Pollution Study (MAP3S), which was operated by the Department of Energy and NOAA.
 MAP3S measured wet deposition and estimated dry deposition (later discontinued) for the same analytes.
-AIRMoN sites collect samples daily when precipitation occurs, and are analyzed for the same analytes as NTN samples.
+AIRMoN sites collect samples daily when precipitation occured, and were analyzed for the same analytes as NTN samples.